Codecademy/docs/content/general/concepts/algorithm/terms/euclidean-algorithm/euclidean-algorithm.md

 Let's debug the code above step by steps:

-- Given the input of two integers: `a = 150` and `b = 500`, we proceed to enter the `EuclideanOptimized` function.
+- Given the input of two integers: `a = 150` and `b = 500`, the code proceeds to enter the `EuclideanOptimized` function.
 The first `if` statement encountered checks if `b` is equal to 0.
 In this particular case, `b` is not equal to 0, resulting in the program exiting the `if` statement.
-- Then proceed to return `EuclideanOptimized`, but with the arguments changed to `(b, a % b)`.
+- Then the code proceeds to return `EuclideanOptimized`, but with the arguments changed to `(b, a % b)`.
-- In the first recursive cycle, `a % b` will be `150`.
+- In the first recursive cycle, the value of `a % b` will be `150`.
 Since 150 is smaller than 500, it cannot be divided evenly by 500.
 Therefore, the remainder is equal to the original number, which is 150.
 Consequently, the next arguments for `EuclideanOptimized` are `(500, 150)`.
 - The function is restarted with the arguments `(500, 150)`.
 Upon entering the function, the `if` statement is encountered.
 However, since `b` is not equal to 0, the program exits the `if` statement.
 The next recursive cycle will use the arguments `(150, 50)`, which are obtained by calculating the modulus of `500 % 150`.
 - Once again, the function is initiated with arguments `(150, 50)`.
 Upon entering the function, the `if` statement is encountered.
 Similarly to previous iterations, `b` is not equal to 0, and thus the program exits the `if` statement.
 The new arguments for the next recursive cycle are determined by calculating the modulus of `150 % 50`, resulting in `(50, 0)`.
-- In this recursive cycle, when we enter the `if` statement, the condition `b == 0` is satisfied.
+- In this recursive cycle, when the code enters the `if` statement, the condition `b == 0` is satisfied.
 Therefore, the function will return `a`, and the highest common factor (HCF) for the input will be 50.

 ## Time complexities